chimera-linux/turnstile/README.md

 freshly initialized, and the shell profile is also sourced.
 Additionally, it sets up a PAM session (but without authentication) in order to allow the service manager's environment to have default resource limits and other session matters equivalent to a real login.
+It may also be a good idea to put `pam_elogind` or `pam_systemd` in there in order to have `logind` recognize the `turnstile` user session as a session (which allows it to be tracked by things using it, e.g. `polkitd`).

 After performing some initial preparation (which is backend-specific), the backend will simply replace itself with the desired service manager.
 There